omaarelsherif/Email-Spam-Detection-Using-NLP/README.md

 <!-- PROJECT DESCRIPTION -->
 ## ➲ Project description
-In this Machine Learning Project, we will show how to detect email spam using Machine Learning technique called Natural Language Processing and Python.
+Email spam detection system is used to detect email spam using Machine Learning technique called Natural Language Processing and Python, where we have a dataset contain a lot of emails by extract important words and then use naive classifier we can detect if this email is spam or not.

 <!-- PREREQUISTIES -->
 ## ➲ Prerequisites